 Showing black fruits with oak, earth, vegetables, spices, tobacco leaf, chocolates, coffee and peppercorn.

 Dry on the palate with a short finish and round tannins.

 Needs a couple of hours to open up properly and remove some of the acidity.

 Peaking now and will be good in the next few years.

-Good by itself and better with food.
-I paired it with Brie cheese and olives.
-Would pair nicely with game meats or lamb dishes.
+Good by itself or with food.
+I paired it with cheeses, fresh fruits and vegetables.

-100% Marselan grapes from the Galilee region, were aged in French oak barrels for 16 months.
+100% Marselan grapes were aged in French oak barrels for 16 months.
 Kosher.
 Mevushal.